 Our aggressive securities and corporate law attorneys represent clients in securities and insurance arbitrations and court actions arising from misconduct or sales practice violations, such as:

 - Breach of fiduciary duty – The securities industry owes a fiduciary duty to act in the client’s best interests under federal law and many state laws.
-A breach may occur when the securities industry puts its interests ahead of the client such as selling higher fee products, neglecting a managed account and undisclosed conflicts of interest
+A breach may occur when the securities industry puts its interests ahead of the client such as selling higher fee products, neglecting a managed account, and having undisclosed conflicts of interest

 - Financial Elder Abuse and Undue Influence – Any investor reaching a certain age (typically 65 years or older) and is the victim of a variety of financial abuses including breach of fiduciary duty or aiding and abetting a breach of fiduciary duty, may be entitled to recover enhanced compensatory damages plus attorneys’ fees, depending on the state statute at issue.
 California, for example, provides for 3x the compensatory damages plus attorneys’ fees if financial elder abuse is proven